Homily for Our Lady Queen and Patroness of Nigeria29 Sep 2017, by Sermons in

 At marriage ceremony at Cana in Galilee, She interceded for the couple who were running out of wine, and in response, Jesus worked his first miracle by turning water into wine for them (Jn.
 2:1-12).
 We specially call on her today to intercede for our country Nigeria; Nigeria is running out of wine, she is running out of peace and unity.
 So many Nigerians are becoming refugees in their own country, they are becoming slaves in their own land, the roads are becoming so dilapidated, the standard of education is going down, health facilities are not accessable, and our leaders seem to be very comfortable with the situation.

-The Boko Haram terrorist group are terrorising the peace of the northern part of our country, and coming down to the middle belt and to the southern and western part of our dear country, you meet the Fulani herds men killing human beings like mere animals, people are being kidnapped and killed by their own brothers and sisters, and armed robbery has become the order of the day.
-Those elected into political offices are robbing the nation and starving their own people to death.
-Our Country Nigeria has become so heavily and dangerously divided along religious line, and tribalism has eaten deep into the unity of our Country.
-There is no more trust, things are falling apart, the centre can no longer hold.
+The Boko Haram terrorist group are terrorising the peace of the northern part of our country, and coming down to the middle belt and to the southern and western part of our dear country you meet the Fulani herds men and other miscreants kidnapping and killing human beings like mere animals.
+People are being kidnapped and killed by their own brothers and sisters, armed robbery has become the order of the day, those elected into political offices are robbing the nation and starving their own people to death.
+Our Country Nigeria has become so heavily and dangerously divided along religious line like has never been seen, and tribalism has eaten deep into the unity of our Country.
+No more trust, ‘things are falling apart, the centre can no longer hold.’
 Even the Church is parked full of fake prophets and prophetess, deceiving and stealing in the name of God.

-In our celebration of the anniversary of our national independence, we hear the drums of war, we hear the cry of hunger, the cry for freedom, for restructuring of Nigeria, and we hear the cry for peace.
-But I believe all hope is not gone, there is hope.
+In our celebration of the anniversary of our national independence, we hear the drums of war, we hear the cry of hunger, the cry for freedom, for restructuring of Nigeria, and we hear the cry for peace; but I believe there is hope.
 Let us join hands with the whole Church in Nigeria to continue to ask for the intercession of our Blessed Mother, the Virgin Mary.
 With her on our side, the Lord Jesus who is the peace between us as St. Paul said in our second reading this morning will break down barriers which keeps us apart.

 In our gospel reading this morning, the angel of the Lord appeared to Joseph in a dream and said to him, Get up, take the child and his mother with you, and escape into Egypt, and stay there until I tell you, because Herod intends to search for the child and do away with him.
 Joseph obeyed the word of God and took the child and his mother to Egypt for safety until God called them back.